Work Here?

 2015

 Pivotal Ventures focuses on advancing social progress in the United States by investing in and incubating initiatives that address societal challenges.
-The company identifies areas where progress has stalled, such as gender equality and aging, and partners with organizations to create positive change.
-Pivotal Ventures combines funding with mentorship and resources to support the growth of social enterprises and non-profits.
-Unlike traditional investment firms, it emphasizes both financial returns and social impact, allowing it to reinvest in new opportunities.
-The goal of Pivotal Ventures is to remove barriers to social advancement and foster sustainable solutions that improve people's lives.
+The company identifies areas where progress has stalled, such as gender equality and aging, and partners with organizations to create momentum for change.
+Pivotal Ventures not only provides funding but also offers mentorship and resources to help develop these initiatives.
+This approach allows them to generate revenue through investments while also creating social impact.
+Their goal is to remove barriers to social advancement and foster sustainable solutions that benefit communities.

 Help us improve and share your feedback!
 Did you find this helpful?